Introduction

 5. Every simple path from a node to a descendant leaf contains the same number of black nodes.
 Number of black nodes on any simple path from, but not including, a node x down to a leaf is called Black-height of the node.

 Implementations of the red-black tree algorithms will usually include the sentinel nodes as a convenient means of flagging that you have reached a leaf node.
-They are the NULL black nodes of property 2.

 Basic red-black tree with the sentinel nodes added